[Startseite]

 • bmp files for saving as lossless pixel graphics, big files, resolution: 1024x768 pixels.

-• wmf files for saving as freely scalable vector graphics of small file size, best for Windows Office applications like MS Word or MS Powerpoint.
+• wmf files for saving as freely scalable vector graphics of small file size, recommended best use for Windows Office applications like MS Word or MS PowerPoint.

 • tif files for saving as rather small lossless compressed files with 32bit colours, best for printing, resolution: 1350x900 Pixel.